Our story

 Based (and raised) in Mauritius, Alex has a BA and MA in English Literature from Durham University.

-Her award-winning and grant-funded work explores Mauritius’ history, postcolonial legacies, ecology, socio-cultural dynamics and growth prospects, with a book of essays on these subjects published by Fitzcarraldo Editions in the UK and US in 2025.
+Her award-winning and grant-funded writing explores Mauritius’ history, postcolonial legacies, ecology, socio-cultural dynamics and growth prospects, with a book of essays on these subjects published by Fitzcarraldo Editions in the UK and US in 2025.
+She has also reported for the BBC and NBC.

-Subscribe to Bridge Moris newsletter and stay updated.
+Subscribe to the Bridge Moris newsletter and stay updated.

 Don't miss anything.
 Get all the latest posts delivered straight to your inbox.
 It's free!